r-ranjeet-kakade/turbonomic-prerequisites/README.md

 # turbonomic-prerequisites
 Prerequisites to configure your cluster namespace on your RedHat Openshift Console to install the Turbonomic platform Operator from the Operator Hub.
+Run the below commands on you Openshift CLI.

 # Create a new project namespace
 oc new-project turbonomic